Rhoban/ForceFoot/README.md

 # Force foot

+**Note that this is the V2 version, you can have a look at the V1 branch for the previous release**

 Here is a design of a robot foot using strain gauges as force sensors.
 It was used by the Rhoban Football Club (France) during the RoboCup 2015.